Utah State Capitol: Basement

 The basement has been heavily remodeled throughout the years, and much of the eastern half of the basement has been replaced by the base isolators (which are meant to make the building more resistant to earthquakes).
 Because of the slope of the ground under the building the western half of the capitol still contains a full basement, with base isolators underneath.
-During the 2004-2008 restoration a terrace was constructed which surrounds the building on the east, west, and south sides; this terrace extended the basement level beyond the original walls.
+During the 2004–2008 restoration a terrace was constructed which surrounds the building on the east, west, and south sides; this terrace extended the basement level beyond the original walls.
 Today the basement houses maintenance and security offices, mechanical and storage space, several conference and meeting rooms, the Legislative Printing Office, Bill Room, and a fitness center.
 The Capitol Hill Association, a group of political lobbyists, also rents space in the basement for a lounge.

 First floor

 The first floor, or ground floor, was the first completed and has the least amount of decorative finish work.
 The exterior stairs on the east and west ends of the building lead to this level, versus the front steps which lead directly to the second floor.
 When first completed in 1916 the ground floor was mostly a vast, open exhibit space spanning the entire length of the building, while offices were built in the four corners of this level.
 The ceiling beneath the rotunda above is made of glass (which also serves as the floor above), and allows light from the 2nd floor to illuminate the ground floor also.
 Over time the large open areas of the ground floor were walled in and divided, extending the offices into the public space.
-Now the ground floor still contains many of the capitol's exhibits, and includes a small visitor center and gift shop.
+Now the ground floor still contains many of the capitol's exhibits, and includes a small visitor center.